PCRWR Declares 13 Brands Of Bottled Water As Unsafe - UrduPoint

 PCRWR Declares 13 Brands Of Bottled Water As Unsafe

-Pakistan Council of Research in Water Resources (PCRWR) Wednesday, in its quarterly report, declared 13 brands of bottled water as unsafe for human consumption
+Pakistan Council of Research in Water Resources (PCRWR) in its quarterly report has declared 13 brands of bottled water as unsafe for human consumption

-ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Jan, 2021 ) :Pakistan Council of Research in Water Resources (PCRWR) Wednesday, in its quarterly report, declared 13 brands of bottled water as unsafe for human consumption.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Jan, 2021 ) :Pakistan Council of Research in Water Resources (PCRWR) in its quarterly report has declared 13 brands of bottled water as unsafe for human consumption.

 According to the comparison of test results with permissible limits of Pakistan Standards and Quality Control Authority (PSQCA), 13 brands were unsafe for human consumption.